Tag Archives: Valuations

 2. Taking the splits of assets stated by the Defendant in his resignation letter.

-GAO Advisors is a corporate financial advisory firm that provides strategy advice, transaction structuring and valuation services.
+Gifted Group is a corporate financial advisory firm that provides strategy advice, transaction structuring and valuation services.
 It has acted as an Expert Valuation Witness to a number of matrimonial cases including UTJ v UTK [2019] SGHCF 6, where it produced credible, fair and comprehensive assessments of the matters dealt with in its valuation reports.
 These valuation reports allowed the Court to arrive at a more just and equitable means of dividing matrimonial assets between the Parties.
 Other cases include:

 • Valuation of a family textiles business in which patriarchs were seeking to claw-back over $10 million in fraudulent withdrawals by next-generation family members.